 Ok, so we have shown you why the GRV will not be enough to maintain your standard of living in retirement.
 At the same time, we have also told you that the state-subsidized forms of saving for old age do not make much sense in most cases.
 So what are you going to do about it?
 How should you close your pension gap now?

-In our opinion, a wisely chosen "private Rentenversicherung" (PRV, meaning “private pension insurance”) is the best answer to this question as it allows you to combine tax advantages with a reasonable return.
+In our opinion, a wisely chosen Private Pension Plan ("Private Rentenversicherung") is the best answer to this question as it allows you to combine tax advantages with a reasonable return.

-The classic and new classic models of private pension insurance suffer from the weaknesses already described for Riester and Rürup: low returns as the full or partial premium guarantees force investment in low or even negative interest rate bonds.
+The traditional classic and the revamped new classic versions of the private pension plans suffer from the same weaknesses already described for Riester and Rürup: low returns as the full or partial premium guarantees force investment in low interest rate investments like government bonds.
+Costs will then eat a considerable part of the return, sometimes even leading to negative returns

-Instead, for a sound financial future, you need to invest in widespread stock indices.
-Over the long run, they return on the order of 6-7%, historically even higher.
+Instead, for a sound financial future, you need to use your PPP to invest in widespread stock indices.
+Over the long run, they return on the order of 6-7 %, historically even higher.
 The beauty of wide stock ETFs is that over the long run they become relatively more stable.
 The simple reason is that stocks grow with the economy as companies grow with the economy.
-In the short term, they suffer from volatility as there is uncertainty in the specific outlook.
+In the short term, they suffer from volatility as there is uncertainty in the outlook and this translates in valuation questions and price volatility.
 But over time that becomes less and less important as the underlying value keeps growing.
 This is nicely illustrated in the following figure.

-What this means is that you need to invest in stock ETFs for the long run – a minimum of 10-15 years, and the longer the better.
-The good news is that
+What this means is that for your pension you need to invest in stock index ETFs.
+Such stock indices are the best for the long run – a minimum of about 10-15 years, and the longer the better.
+The good news is that:

-That the PRV provides a very attractive solution from a tax perspective.
+That the Private Pension Plan provides a very attractive solution from a tax perspective.
 If you hold ETFs directly you, in principle, will have to pay capital gains tax every time you sell and make a profit.
-With a PRV you pay only once.
-If you hold the PRV for over 12 years and take the assets out in one go after the age of 62, you also benefit from half the capital gains tax rate at about 13.19%.
+With a PPP you pay only once.
+If you hold the PPP for over 12 years and take the assets out in one go after the age of 62, you also benefit from half the capital gains tax rate at about 13,19%.

-The following graph demonstrates the benefit of using a PRV over investing directly into ETFs, taking into account the provided costs.
+The following graph demonstrates the benefit of using a PPP over investing directly into ETFs, taking into account the provided costs.

-So for us, the most attractive form of additional pension is a fund-linked private pension insurance (‘Fondsgebundene private Rentenversicherung’).
-You won’t get any guarantees with that type of PRV, but if you choose for a wide index and hold the course you are likely to have a very significant return over the long run.
+So for us, the most attractive form of additional pension is an ETF based private pension insurance.
+You won’t get any guarantees with that type of PPP, but if you choose for a wide index and hold the course you are likely to have a very significant return over the long run.

-We, therefore, recommend that you consider the option of an ETF PRV, as this allows you to benefit from a stable return over the long term.
+We, therefore, recommend that you consider for a long-term savings plan the option of an ETF PPP, as this allows you to benefit from a high return over the long term.

-To help this process we have reviewed all providers for their cost and selected one with about the lowest costs that still is available to provide a basic menu of ETFs, good tracking of your assets, and necessary features like automatic rebalancing.
+To help this process we have reviewed all providers for their cost and selected one with about the lowest costs that still is available to provide a good menu of ETFs, good tracking of your assets, and necessary features like automatic rebalancing.
+You also have as an alternative a fund linked PPP (Fundsgebundene).
+Instead of owning an ETF outright, you get paid based on an index.
+We have seen examples of poorly constructed and expensive indices.
+We also consider that owning an ETF outright gives you a better protection: You can seek to have your ETFs transferred to another company.

-You might be wondering why you should take out an ETF PRV when you can just invest in ETFs on your own?
+You might be wondering why you should take out an ETF PPP when you can just invest in ETFs on your own?
 You benefit above all from the tax wrapper, so you're saving taxes in the savings phase.
-In addition, you have the flexibility to choose whether you prefer to receive a monthly annuity or take the lump sum.
-And finally, your ETF PRV is seizure-proof, so you can't be forced to sell it if you should ever receive state welfare benefits.
+You can at all time cancel.
+We have an option where you do NOT pay up front fees.
+In addition, you have the flexibility to choose whether you prefer to receive a monthly annuity or take the lump sum and then reinvest, and when you take the lump sum.

-With an ETF based PRV you can benefit from the so-called "tax wrapper", which helps to shield your investment earnings from tax:
+With an ETF based PPP you can benefit from the so-called "tax wrapper" function, which helps to shield your investment earnings from tax.